tilburgsciencehub/broken-link-checker/README.md

 1. Generate your Github API key in Profile Settings.
 Warning: in order to post issues, make sure to click the possibility to write.

-2. Store your API key as an environment variable.
+2. Store your API key as an environment variable called 'GIT_TOKEN'.
 Learn how to Configure Environment Variables.

 3. Clone the repository.